-Chicken chaap recipe step by step at home – Kolkata restaurant-style chicken chaap is a popular dish among Bengali people.
-Mughlai style chicken chaap recipe means a long-hour marinated chicken (with masalas and other ingredients) fried in ghee and oil for making a thick gravy.
-This delicious chicken chaap is actually an authentic and traditional mughlai dish and Kolkata is best at making this recipe all over India.
-Basically, in Kolkata Arsalan, Aminia, and Shiraz are popular for making the best mughlai style chaap recipe.
-That is why we never miss to have our favorite restaurant’s chaap recipes whenever we go to Kolkata.
+Kolkata restaurant style Chicken chaap recipe step by step at home – Chicken chaap is Kolkata’s Mughlai restaurant style one of the most popular dish among Bengali people.
+This Kolkata Mughlai-style chicken chaap recipe indicates a long-hour marinated chicken basically slow-cooked in ghee and vegetable oil until fetches a thick flavourful gravy.
+This delicious chicken chaap is actually an authentic and traditional Mughlai dish, Bengal aka Kolkata is best at making this recipe in all over India.
+Basically, in Kolkata Arsalan, Aminia, Shiraz, and Royal (famous restaurants) are popular for making the best Mughlai-style chaap recipe (especially with chicken).
+That is why we never miss having our favorite restaurant’s chaap recipes whenever we go to Kolkata.

-For making this Kolkata restaurant-style chicken chaap recipe at home, few things are so important, i.e, chicken legs or breast pieces, special masala, the exact amount of essence, lots of ghee (including Dalda), long time marination, and a slow cooking process.
-Without any one of these (specially Dalda), the taste and aroma of this bengali chicken chaap recipe may differ and you may lose that authentic Kolkata restaurant-style taste.
+For making this Kolkata restaurant style chicken chaap at home, few things are so important, i.e, full chicken legs (including thighs) or boneless breast pieces(weight atleast 200g), special homemade garam masala, the exact amount of essence (food flavor), lots of ghee (including Dalda), long time marination, and a slow cooking process.
+Without any one of these (especially Dalda), the taste and aroma of this Bengali chicken chaap recipe may differ and you may lose that authentic Kolkata restaurant style taste.

-Anybody can easily make this recipe in her kitchen by first marinating the chicken for 3-4 hours in curd, a smooth masala paste of boiled onion, ginger, garlic, green chilies, poppy seeds, melon seeds, and cashew nuts, then homemade powdered chicken chaap masala, kashmiri mirch powder, lemon juice, essence(kewra and mitha attar) and roasted gram flour.
-After 3-4 hours fried the marinated chicken in ghee, oil, and dalda by adding saffron soaked milk to make it ready.
+Anybody (Bengali chaap lovers) can easily make this recipe in her kitchen by first marinating the chicken for 3-4 hours in curd, a smooth masala paste of boiled onion, ginger, garlic, green chilies, poppy seeds, melon seeds, and cashew nuts, then homemade powdered chicken chaap masala (a special garam masala), Kashmiri Mirch powder, lemon juice, essence(kewra and mitha attar) and roasted gram flour.
+After 3-4 hours fry the marinated chicken in ghee, oil, and dalda mixture by adding saffron-soaked milk to make it ready.

-In Kolkata, most popular restaurants always serve this bengali style chicken chaap in an oval-shaped plate with less gravy and lots of oil.
-And this happens for frying the marinated chicken in ghee for a long time, and as a result, the gravy gets reduced by releasing more oil.
+In Kolkata, the most popular restaurants always serve this Bengali-style chicken chaap on an oval-shaped plate with less gravy and lots of oil.
+And this happens by frying rather slow cooked marinated chicken in ghee for a long time, and as a result, the gravy gets reduced by releasing more oil.

-Most of the bengali prefer to eat chicken chaap with biryani, but there is no such hard rule, even naan, mughlai paratha, rumali roti are not bad combinations.
-Though popular kolkata restaurants like arsalan, aminia, shiraz are bengali’s final destination for having their chicken chaap recipe with bengali biryani.
+Most Bengalis prefer to eat chicken chaap with biryani, but there is no such hard rule, even naan, mughlai paratha, rumali roti, and tandoori roti are not bad combinations.
+Though popular old Kolkata restaurants like arsalan, aminia, shiraz, Royal Indian hotel are Bengalis final destinations for having their classic chicken chaap recipe with their Bengali biryani.

-You can easily prepare this Kolkata restaurant-style popular bengali chicken chaap recipe at home.
-But some patience is required as it takes little more time for preparation, marination, and cooking.
+You can easily prepare this Kolkata restaurant style popular Bengali chicken chaap recipe at home.
+However, some patience is required as this dish takes a little more time for preparation, marination, and cooking.

-You may also try other popular bengali recipes from my website
+You may also try other popular non-veg recipes from my website

 Chicken chaap recipe | kolkata restaurant style chicken chaap